yusinto/universal-hot-reload/README.md

  * Automatic re-bundle on server code changes so server side rendering always reflect the latest changes.
  * Automatic re-bundle on client code changes using webpack-dev-server.
+ * You can finally get rid of babel register from your server code!

 <b>This should be used in development only!</b>